 Students who arrive late for classes disrupt the learning of others.
 Timely attendance is expected of all students.
 Parents of all grade 9 and 10 students who are absent for first period of the morning or afternoon will be contacted by the school.
-To ensure accuracy of communication, all students who arrive late for class must report to the office.
 Attendance in all classes is taken at the beginning of class.
 It is the student's responsibility to ensure that attendance records are changed prior to leaving the class.